Fanatics Sportsbook Promo Delivers Up to $2,000 FanCash for NFL Conference Championships

 New customers only.
 Terms, including FanCash terms, apply.
 The offer is available in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, OH, PA, TN, VA, VT, WV, and WY.

-Missouri residents can follow these steps to claim the welcome offer and bet on Sunday's AFC and NFC Championship games:
+Follow these steps to activate your Fanatics Sportsbook promo and start betting on the AFC and NFC Championship games:

 - Download the Fanatics Sportsbook app from the App Store or Google Play Store.

-- Complete registration with personal information, including full name, address, date of birth, and last four SSN digits.
+- Register your account using your full name, address, date of birth, and last four digits of your Social Security number.

-- Apply the promotion in your bet slip before placing your first $1 wager.
+- Place your first qualifying wager of $1 or more on any market with odds -500 or longer.

+- If your bet loses, receive FanCash equal to your stake within 72 hours.

-- Place daily qualifying wagers for 10 consecutive days on championship games and other markets.
+- Continue placing daily qualifying wagers for 10 consecutive days to maximize your FanCash earnings.

 Read our comprehensive Fanatics Sportsbook Review for detailed information about the platform's features and betting options.